binary-manu/arch-ansible/README.md

       - linux-headers
       - virtualbox-guest-utils

+`roles/virtguest_force/defaults/main.yaml`

+    virtguest_force: ""

-By default, the role uses facts to detect if the target system is running under an hypervisor.
-For bare metal installations, no additional steps are taken.
-Under a supported hypervisor, guest additions are installed and enabled automatically.
+By default, the playbook uses facts to detect if the target system is running under an hypervisor.
+If so, some behaviour will be adjusted accordingly: guest additions are installed and enabled automatically and the screensaver is disabled by default.
 If the hypervisor is unsupported, the playbook bails out.
 To proceed under an unsupported hypervisor without its additions, skip the `virtguest` tag.

 Set `virtguest_force` to one of the members of `virtguest_supported_hypervisors` to force the installation of the